SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/MemorySafety.rst

 A long-term access can overlap with other long-term accesses and instantaneous accesses.

-Overlapping access appear primarily in code that uses in-out parameters in functions and methods or mutating methods in structures.
+Overlapping accesses appear primarily in code that uses in-out parameters in functions and methods or mutating methods of a structure.
 The specific kinds of Swift code that use long-term accesses are discussed in the sections below.